Support with grief

 • losing weight.

-If you are worried about any of these symptoms, you should talk to your GP.
+If you are worried about any of these symptoms, talk to your GP.

 Things that may help when you are grieving

-There is no one type of support that will suit everyone.
+There is no 1 type of support that will suit everyone.
 Just as people have many different emotions, they will find different types of support helpful.

 Talking to the person who has died